jacobp100/hooks-test/README.md

 Using component composition, I was able to split the logic into a few components parts: a component that handled panning and zooming, a component that drew on a canvas, a keyboard event handler component.
 However, I was unable to split it much further, and the first two components were about 1k lines each, as they had to handle so much.

 So I tried again with hooks!
 It's.
 So.
 Much.
 Simpler.
+In total, we're getting close to the previous 1,000 lines of tightly coupled logic.
+However, each file never goes much above 50 lines, and it is much easier to follow how things fit together.

 I thought it would be cool to share to share concepts on how to compose use directives to achieve something like this.